-Serbia: Electricity market, Many retailers – small benefits for the consumers7.
-May 2014. / News Serbia Energy
+Serbia: Electricity market, Many retailers – small benefits for the consumers, News Serbia Energy

 From 1stJuly citizens will be able to choose from whom they will buy electricity, but this option will change nothing, because state owned power utility company EPS has the cheapest price.
 From 1st July the citizens of Serbia will be able to buy electricity from many retailers similarly as do it now when choosing or changing service provider.
 It will be enough to come with an ID card in one of the branches of electricity retailers, to sign a contract and become their customers.